 Hours of Operation

-Setting your hours of operation will help the system calculate your indirect labor costs.
+Setting your hours of operation will help the system calculate your indirect labor costs and set limits for scheduling appointments.

 Warning and Critical Time Limits

-With these sections you can set time limits for each ticket status.
-The system starts a timer when a ticket reaches a new status, and if it stays with that status for too long then the system will warn you about it.
+With these sections, you can set time limits for each ticket status.
+The system starts a timer when a ticket reaches a new status, and if it stays with that status for too long, the system will warn you about it.
 You can customize these time limits for each location.